 Local areas will continue to encourage the provision of additional priority services and information to veterans, including priority access to job orders and individual training accounts (ITAs).
-Other steps that will ensure priority of service to veterans include:
+Other actions targeted to ensure the monitoring of priority of service to veterans include, but are not limited to:

-- Training staff members; - Periodic reception and Labor Exchange Staff reinforcement; - DVOP/LVER immediate access to job opportunities; - Placement of signs in waiting areas stating Veterans preference in all offices; - A brief orientation (in the morning and afternoons) to clients waiting to be served at the reception area related to the priority to Veterans is offered; - Distribution of printed informative material; and - Data and Report Validation.
+- Training staff members. - Periodic reception and Labor Exchange Staff reinforcement. - Placement of signs in waiting areas stating Veterans preference in all AJCs. - Ensure reception asks customers waiting and entering the reception area whether they are a veteran and provide the required priority of service. - Distribution of printed material; and - Submission of Priority of Service reports by managers.